binaryphile/concorde/README.md

 an alternative.
 In this case, that's `__`.

-They can do this because there's no ambiguity between the two kinds of string, variables and array literals.
-Variable names follow a strict, single-word format.
+They can do this because there's no ambiguity between the two kinds of string, variable name and array literal.
+Variable names follow a strict, single-word format, limited to underscores and alphanumerics.
 By contrast, array and hash literals have characters which variable names can't, like parentheses and spaces.

 Concorde's functions use its `local_ary` and `local_hsh` functions to detect the difference and store the correct value.